 If circumstances make it impossible for you to schedule your examination during your assigned 90-day exam window, you may request a window extension.
-Direct requests to your state licensing agency at the number listed on the front of your CSR for approval.
-If your state approves the change, it will contact ARRT to arrange a window extension.
-ARRT processes window extension requests only when they are received from your state licensing agency, not from you.
+Direct your window extension request to your state licensing agency at the number listed on the front of your CSR for approval.
+If your state approves the change, it will contact ARRT to arrange a new window extension.
+ARRT processes window extension requests only when they are received from your state licensing agency and not from you.